hoodoer/JS-Tap/README.md

 <https://youtu.be/-c3b5debhME?si=CtJRqpklov2xv7Um>

+## Upgrade warning
+I do not plan on creating migration scripts for the database, and version number bumps often involve database schema changes.
+You should probably delete your jsTap.db database on version bumps.
+If you have custom payloads in your JS-Tap server, make sure you export them before the upgrade.

 ## Introduction
 JS-Tap is a generic JavaScript payload and supporting software to help red teamers attack webapps.
 The JS-Tap payload can be used as an XSS payload or as a post exploitation implant.